 The MRSA isolates that cause prolonged bacteremia seem to have certain characteristics.
-Higher MICs are probably associated with longer periods of bacteremia.
+Higher MICs are probably associated with

+Pay attention to the MIC numbers on the lab report, not just the words 'susceptible' or 'not susceptible' longer periods of bacteremia.
 But some genetic components within some strains of S aureus give them a survival advantage.
 They have less susceptibility to the body's thrombininduced platelet microbicidal protein.
 These isolates are not only associated with prolonged bacteremia: they are also associated with osteomyelitis, deep abscesses, endocarditis, recurrent infection, and increased death rate.
 Clinical laboratories do not test for these genetic components.
 One wonders whether our patient may have had an isolate with these mutations that gave it a survival advantage.